a-pillay/MIDIOgre/README.md

 ## Contributing

 Contributions to MIDIOgre are welcome!
-If you'd like to contribute, please reach out to me via email (refer the link to my website mentioned on my GitHub profile).
+If you'd like to contribute, please reach out to me via email (_< my_github_id_without_hyphens>@cmu.edu_).

+Some areas I could use help (will update this progressively):

+- Writing extensive unit tests (not simply for the sake of maximizing code coverage).
+- Documentation (improving existing docs & adding more info to cater to developers from all kinds of music theory & programming backgrounds).

 ## License